-- Clean-room gloves (powder-free)
+- Powder-free gloves

 - FocusJet nebulizer with dedicated nebulizer gas pressure certificate

 - Optional: Deionized water

-- 1. Wear clean-room gloves. - 2.
-Remove the packed nebulizer from behind the detector doors. - Unpack the nebulizer carefully from the packaging.
+- 1. Wear powder-free gloves. - 2.
+Remove the packed nebulizer from behind the detector doors.

+Unpack the nebulizer carefully from the packaging.
 Locate the gas pressure certificate for the nebulizer.
 Keep the nebulizer packaging to have it available when transporting the nebulizer.

-Figure 11: Parts of the nebulizer
+Figure 10: Parts of the nebulizer